-The NREL lifetime model is the only predictive model of its kind, extending expensive laboratory battery-aging datasets to real-world scenarios.
+NREL battery life modeling capabilities include the state-of-the-art BLAST suite, extending expensive laboratory battery-aging datasets to real-world scenarios and pack architectures.
 The model captures degradation effects due to both calendar time and cycle aging, including constant discharge/charge cycling, as well as more complex cycling profiles, such as those found in vehicles and grid storage applications.

-Predictive models are also used to provide feedback during the cell design process.
-Compared to experimentation, physical models of stress and degradation allow engineers to better understand the impacts of design concepts on lifetime and accelerate the design process.
-For example, predictive models can enable a designer to reduce stresses in an electrode stack to avert a shortened lifespan, such as those caused by fast charging.
+Multiphysics models are also used to provide feedback during the cell design process.
+Compared to experimentation, physical models of stress and degradation allow engineers to better understand the impacts of design concepts on battery lifetime to optimize the design process.
+For example, multiphysics models can inform designers to reduce stresses in an electrode stack to avert a shortened lifespan, such as those caused by fast charging.

 - Solid/electrolyte interphase layer formation and growth